Skip to main content

 Introduction

-To develop and host a Telegram bot on Square Cloud, you need to follow some essential prerequisites.
-This guide will present the complete process, from initial setup to final deployment.
+To develop and host on Square Cloud, it’s essential to follow a structured sequence of configurations and prerequisites.
+This technical guide will cover the entire process, from initial setup to production deployment.

 Prerequisites